 Videos have always been an effective way of catching people’s attention, especially when strategically placed on your website’s landing page.
-You can dramatically increase your brand awareness, expand your online engagement and even improve your overall SEO ranking on Google search results through creating visually appealing content.
+You can dramatically increase your brand awareness, expand your online engagement.
+Moreover, you can even improve your overall SEO ranking on Google search results by creating visually appealing content.

-As the largest online platform for video sharing, YouTube is an ideal place to host your own videos where you can bring your projects to life, discuss new happenings within your industry and contribute new design ideas to the architecture community.
+As the largest online platform for video sharing, YouTube is an ideal place to host your own videos.
+In the place, you can bring your projects to life, discuss new happenings within your industry and contribute new design ideas to the architecture community.

 Embedding videos within your email marketing newsletters and social media platforms is a strategy that is highly recommended.
 In fact, you can even opt to present your case studies in a YouTube video, like this Vermont based architecture firm.
 A proper showcase of high-quality visuals can make all the difference!

 Following in the footsteps of blogging and video marketing, podcasts are a relatively new way to push content to your subscribers.
-With podcasts, you can also position yourself to be an expert in your field, just like with written and video blogging.
+With podcasts, you can also position yourself to be an expert in your field.
+It is just likes with written and video blogging.

 As a new and upcoming medium, there is plenty of room in the architecture field to expand your podcast presence.
 Podcasts are inexpensive and require minimal effort to produce, allowing you to reach a broader audience at almost no expense.

-Unlike blogs and videos, podcasts are a type of content marketing for architects that can be listened to on the go.
+Unlike blogs and videos, podcasts are a type of content marketing for architects that the audience can listen on the go.
 Your audience can opt to listen to your podcasts in the car, at the gym, or even on their own leisure time.
-It takes less effort to listen than it does to sit down and read or watch something, so incorporating podcasts into your content may prove to be beneficial for your exposure.
+It takes less effort to listen than it does to sit down and read or watch something.
+So, incorporating podcasts into your content may prove to be beneficial for your exposure.
 Give your audience a variety of media options!

 Relevant Reading: 21 Design Podcasts You Sould Be Listening To

 Remembering to keep in touch with your clients is a sure way to gain their trust over time while at the same time, re-enforce your branding.
 Most AEC firms use social media applications such as Instagram, Facebook, Houzz and LinkedIn.
-These platforms are a perfect environment for nurturing relationships between yourself and your target audience, proving to be a successful yet casual way to maintain a relevant connection.
+These platforms are a perfect environment for nurturing relationships between yourself and your target audience.
+It proves to be a successful yet casual way to maintain a relevant connection.

 However effortless a social media campaign may seem, it is not always wise to rely solely on this method.
-Studies have shown that social media engagement has been declining and that email marketing, YouTube and general advertising are more successful in generating more traffic and leads.
+Studies have shown that social media engagement has been declining.
+Email marketing, YouTube and general advertising are more successful in generating more traffic and leads.

 It’s not to say that social media is completely dying.
-Even though social media is accessible to almost anyone, it is not a guaranteed, sustainable marketing strategy in the long-run.
-If anything, social media is a great place to get discovered and start conversations, but the traffic that ultimately matters is your frequent website visitors.
+Therefore, even though social media is accessible to almost anyone, it is not a guaranteed, sustainable marketing strategy in the long-run.
+If anything, social media is a great place to get discovered and start conversations.
+However, the traffic that ultimately matters is your frequent website visitors.

-Regardless of the content strategy, you choose to implement for your firm, remember that consistency is always key to a successful marketing campaign.
-Be consistent, relevant and always ensure that your copy is well-written when executing these methods!
+Regardless of the content strategy, you choose to implement for your firm.
+However, remember that consistency is always key to a successful marketing campaign.
+Therefore, be consistent, relevant and always ensure that your copy is well-written when executing these methods!